 Construction, Mining and Energy

-Spearheaded by Statewide Group Training and Carey Training, the program has helped seven South Australians jobseekers gain a paid apprenticeship at Downer EDI Works, Fulton Hogan and SEM Group of Companies.
+Spearheaded by Statewide Group Training and Carey Training, the program has helped South Australian jobseekers gain a paid apprenticeship at Downer EDI Works, Fulton Hogan and SEM Group of Companies.

 Participants are now undertaking a Certificate III in Civil Construction Plant Operations, a qualification the South Australian Government has recently made available through a hands-on apprenticeship pathway.

-Through Skilling South Australia, McMahon Services Australia will upskill 10 supervisors to create opportunity for more entry-level positions.
+Through Skilling South Australia, McMahon Services Australia is upskilling supervisors to create opportunity for more entry-level positions.

-Participants will complete a Certificate IV in Demolition, a qualification new to South Australia that requires accredited trainers to travel from interstate to deliver the leadership training.
+Participants complete a Certificate IV in Demolition, a qualification new to South Australia, that requires accredited trainers to travel from interstate to deliver leadership training.

-Thirty-five workers in one of South Australia’s largest industries will upskill through a bespoke traineeship program, combining a Certificate III qualification with work at the world’s largest zircon mine.
+One of South Australia’s largest industries will upskill workers through a bespoke traineeship program, combining a Certificate III qualification with work, at the world’s largest zircon mine.